algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 }
 ```

-This makes the algorithm ~18x faster: we can now process ~350k 30-bit numbers per second.
-This is actually the most efficient algorithm we have for this number range.
-While it can probably be even further optimized by performing these checks in parallel with [SIMD](/hpc/simd), we will stop there and consider a different, asymptotically better approach.
+This makes the algorithm ~18x faster: we can now factorize **~350k** 30-bit numbers per second, which is actually the most efficient algorithm we have for this number range.
+While it can probably be optimized even further by performing these checks in parallel with [SIMD](/hpc/simd), we will stop there and try a different, asymptotically better approach.

 ### Pollard's Rho Algorithm